Job & Family Services - Office of Family Stability

 Some Very Important Things to Know When Applying

-• To apply for cash and food stamp benefits, you must complete a face-to-face interview.
+• To apply for cash and food assistance benefits, you must complete a face-to-face interview.
 The county will schedule that interview after you complete the application and mail it, fax it, or deliver it to the county agency.
 The face-to-face interview may be waived if you meet a hardship condition

 • It is important that you mail, fax, or deliver your application to the county agency as soon as possible as it could affect the first day that you may be eligible to receive benefits.